 5. You’re being kind to your family should the unthinkable happen.

-This reason is a little bit morbid.
+Okay, this reason is a little bit morbid.

 Recently I was driving to Chipotle to pick up dinner and my friend Betty popped into my head.
 Betty was a beautiful person, and a wonderful life coach.
 Like most solopreneur coaches, she had a website, a Facebook fan page, a Twitter account and a LinkedIn page.